martinjohny167/E2EP/README.md

 Log in to the admin portal using the credentials (username: admin, password: admin).
 Manage user accounts and company profiles.
-Monitor platform activity through the admin dashboard.
+Monitor platform activity through the admin dashboard.1